andrewpareles/custom-markdown/README.md

 ## Customizing

 You can make it so that pretty much any pattern in the markdown gets recognized and then rendered into a custom React component.
 Just extend [default_schema.ts](https://github.com/andrewpareles/custom-markdown/blob/main/default_schema.ts).
-Here's how:

 If you want some component `<MyComponent>` to render when `\myComponent{whatever}` shows up in the markdown, all you need to do is create an entry in the schema with  `createSubstring = '\myComponent{'` and `endSubstring = '}'`, and specify the getHTML function.